Sathiru/SalaryPrediction/README.md

 ### Checked for correlation:

-Most of the features are positively correlated with the target variable salary and they is no evidence of muticollinearlity of correlation > 0.9, whereas milesFromMetropolis is negatively correlated with Salary.
+Most of the features are positively correlated with the target variable salary and there is no evidence of muticollinearlity of correlation > 0.9, whereas milesFromMetropolis is negatively correlated with Salary.

 ![image](images/corr.png)